The Swine of Gerasene

 Then Job arose, tore his robe, shaved his head, and fell on the ground and worshiped.
 He said, “Naked I came from my mother's womb, and naked shall I return there; the Lord gave, and the Lord has taken away; blessed be the name of the Lord.”
 In all this Job did not sin or charge God with wrongdoing.

 Because God allows Satan to test Job, Job loses not only camels and donkeys, but also his servants and his children.
 While Job is ultimately blessed with another set of offspring (and even more wealth), those who have perished do not again walk the Earth.
-It would seem extremely unlikely for Christians to argue that these passages offer a lesson about the diminished value of some lives in comparison with others, or that this story disvalues either life in general, or the lives of humankind, in particular.

 In the story of Job, human lives are lost because God accepts Satan’s challenge, but the story is not about the value of human life, but about faith in the one, true God. (“Job’s Sons and Daughters Overwhelmed by Satan,” William Blake, England, 1805, Wikimedia Commons)